What to Expect After ACL and Meniscus Surgery

 While you can – and likely should – practice certain rehab exercises on your own, it’s important to work with a qualified physical therapist who can determine which exercises are safe for you.
 Working with an expert makes it easier to know what to do after knee surgery during each stage of the healing process.

 Being Patient Can Decrease How Long it Takes for You to Heal After Knee Surgery

 It can be frustrating when an injury keeps you out of the game.
 It’s important to keep building quad muscles after knee surgery and strengthening the rest of your leg.
 Start walking or running too soon, and you risk injuring yourself all over again.

 You’re much better off in the long run if you can remain patient.
-By heeding the advice of your physical therapist and physician about everything from how long after surgery can you walk to what to expect after the procecedure, you’ll boost your odds of successfully playing again in the future.
+Heed the advice of your physical therapist and physician about everything.
+This means listening about how long after surgery before you can walk, to what to expect after the procedure.
+By doing this, you’ll boost your odds of successfully playing again in the future.
 The same is true for other sports-related injuries – like Tommy John surgeries.

 If your surgery is coming up (or if it’s already passed but you still don’t have a physical therapist), don’t worry.
-Use the BetterPT clinic location tool website or download BetterPT app to schedule an appointment with a physical therapist in any location without a doctor’s prescription.
+Use the BetterPT clinic location tool website or download BetterPT app to schedule an appointment with a physical therapist in any location near you without a doctor’s prescription.
 This is called direct access.
 One other recent improvement to the medical community is the use of telehealth services.
 This allows patients to receive physical therapy virtually – from the comfort of their own homes.
 The BetterTelehealth platform is only one example of this type of care, and it’s growing every day.